logchange/logchange.github.io/docs/tools/logchange/getting-started.md

 ## Entry Types

-Logchange supports these entry types by default:
+logchange supports these entry types by default:

 - `added` - New features
 - `changed` - Changes to existing functionality